neondatabase/website/content/docs/manage/branches.md

 Data resides in a branch.
 Each Neon project has a root branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and users.
 Tier limits define the number of branches you can create in a project and the amount of data you can store in each branch.

 A child branch is a copy-on-write clone the data in the parent branch.
 You can modify the data in a branch without affecting the data in the parent branch.
-For more information about branches and how to use them in your development workflows, see [Branching](../../conceptual-guides/branching).
+For more information about branches and how you can use them in your development workflows, see [Branching](../../conceptual-guides/branching).

 <Admonition type="note">
 Neon Branching capabilities are not yet publicly available.
 If you would like to try this feature, reach out to [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) describing your use case and requesting that Neon enable branching for your account.